The Foreign Investment Regulation Review: Mexico

 - construction, operation and exploitation of railways.

-Further to the above, foreign investors require authorisation from the CNIE whenever they acquire, directly or indirectly, equity of a company whose assets are above the amount fixed each year by the CNIE (currently, around 19.5 billion Mexican pesos or approximately US$860 million).7 The time taken by the CNIE to authorise transactions of this kind may vary but is not usually considered a significant obstacle.
+Further to the above, foreign investors require authorisation from the CNIE whenever they acquire, directly or indirectly, equity of a company whose assets are above the amount fixed each year by the CNIE (currently, around 20.2 billion Mexican pesos or approximately US$1 billion).7 The time taken by the CNIE to authorise transactions of this kind may vary but is not usually considered a significant obstacle.
 The CNIE may demand certain undertakings from a foreign investor in relation to employment, technology transfer or investment as conditions of granting authorisation; however, 95 per cent of all foreign investment transactions in Mexico do not require government approval and it is considered one of the most open and competitive markets in the world.8

 As further discussed in Section V, in general terms and subject to the restrictions discussed in Section II, foreign investors receive the same treatment as domestic investors when acquiring or becoming involved in restricted areas, including in matters such as antitrust approvals, where the focus would be on the nature of the transaction and not necessarily on the nationality of the parties involved.
 The only difference for foreign investors is the percentage of ownership interest that they can hold, either directly or indirectly.